micro-manager/micro-manager.github.io/_pages/Elveflow.md

 ### 📝 Overview

 The **MUX DISTRIB** by **Elveflow** is a **microfluidic multiplexer** that allows precise and automated fluid switching.
-It is used to distribute multiple fluids into a single outlet or direct a single fluid to multiple outlets, making it an essential component in **automated microfluidic experiments**.
+It is used to distribute multiple fluids into a single outlet or direct a single fluid to multiple outlets, making it essential for **automated microfluidic experiments**.

 ### ✨ Key Features